-To seal the system, apply serialized tamper-evidence labels as depicted in Figure 3 below and as follows:
+To seal the system, apply serialized tamper-evidence labels as depicted in Figure 4 and as follows:

-- 1. Clean the cover of any grease, dirt, or oil before applying the tamper evidence labels.
-Alcoholbased cleaning pads are recommended for this purpose.
-The ambient air must be above 10°C, otherwise the labels may not properly cure. - 2.
-A tamper evidence label should be placed over the Compact Flash card slot. - 3.
-A tamper evidence label should be placed so that one half of the label covers the top of the enclosure and the other half covers the port adapter slot. - 4.
-A tamper evidence label should be placed so that one half of the label covers the top of the enclosure and the other half covers the side. - 5.
-Allow the labels to cure for five minutes.
+- Step 1 Clean the cover of any grease, dirt, or oil before applying the tamper evidence labels.
+Alcohol-based cleaning pads are recommended for this purpose.
+The ambient air must be above 10°C, otherwise the labels may not properly cure. - Step 2 A tamper evidence label shall be placed over the Compact Flash card slot. - Step 3 A tamper evidence label shall be placed so that one half of the label covers the top of the enclosure and the other half covers the port adapter slot. - Step 4 A tamper evidence label shall be placed so that one half of the label covers the top of the enclosure and the other half covers the side.